racketscript/racketscript/CONTRIBUTING.md

 directly.
 In this case, make sure that the PR contains all the information that you would otherwise provide in the issue ticket.

-- Open a new GitHub pull request against `develop` branch.
+- Open a new GitHub pull request against `master` branch.
 - Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.
 - Make sure the test suite passes and your changes are covered.
 Note